SkafteNicki/dtu_mlops/s7_deployment/apis.md

     ```

     What is the status code now and what does it mean?
 Status codes are important when you have an application that is
-    interacting with a server and want to make sure that it does not fail, which can be done with simple `if` statements
+    interacting with a server and wants to make sure that it does not fail, which can be done with simple `if`
-    on the status codes
+    statements on the status codes

     ```python
     if response.status_code == 200: